 Prague Christmas Market

 City of a hundred spires, Prague’s impressive Gothic skyline is made for misty winter mornings and snow-covered rooftops.
 A paradise for urban exploration, with its hidden courtyards, spectacular bridges and historic Old Town, the Czech capital is a stunning setting for a winter break.
 Take the time to appreciate the architecture while you’re there.
-Even if you’re not a book lover, don’t pass up the opportunity to visit Prague’s Strahov Library, the largest monastic library in the country and one of the most beautiful libraries in the world.
+Even if you’re not a book lover, don’t pass up the opportunity to visit Prague’s Strahov Library.
+It’s the largest monastic library in the country, and one of the most beautiful in the world.
 Magnificent baroque halls dating from the 17th century, grand ceiling frescoes and carved, gilded bookcases make this a must-see while staying in the city.

 Zagreb Christmas Market

 Croatia may be flourishing as a popular summertime destination for holidaymakers seeking beautiful turquoise coasts, but winter is the perfect season to discover its capital, Zagreb.
 At this time of year the city is a truly magical place to be.
 This is thanks in part to the festive ‘Advent in Zagreb’.
 The month-long event, which began in 2002, has twice now been voted the “European Best Christmas Market”.